-This command fills the selection with slashes, one per beat.
-For normal (empty) measures, the slashes are added in voice 1.
+This command fills the selection with slashes, one per beat:

-If there are already notes in a measure in the selection, the command will put the slashes into the first empty voice it finds.
-If a measure contains notes in all 4 voices, voice 1 will be filled with slashes, over-writing any existing notes.
-In voices 1 and 2 the slashes will be centered on the middle line of the staff, in voices 3 and 4 they appear small and above or below the staff.
-All slashes are set to not transpose or playback.
+Notes: (1) If there are already notes in a measure in the selection, the command will put the slashes into the first available empty voice.
+(2) Voice 2 slashes are full-sized and centered on the middle line of the staff; voices 3 slashes appear small and above the staff; voice 4 slashes are small and below the staff.
+(3) If a measure contains notes in all 4 voices, voice 1 will be overwritten.
+(4) All slashes are set to not transpose or playback.

 Toggle rhythmic slash notation

 This command toggles selected notes between normal notes and rhythmic slash notation:

 - Select a range of notes or measures (Note: use the selection filter if you need to exclude certain voices);

 - From the menu, select Edit→Tools→Toggle Rhythmic Slash Notation.

 The selected noteheads are changed to slash noteheads which do not transpose or playback.

 Slash-notehead notes in voices one or two are fixed to the middle staff line; those in voices three or four are small ("accent" notation) and fixed above or below the staff: